softius/phlow/docs/workflow-builder.md

 The `catch` method creates a new instance of ErrorEvent.

-When executing the Workflow, the ErrorEvent will be triggered once an Exception matching the class provided.
+When executing the Workflow, the ErrorEvent will be triggered once an Exception matching the class is provided.

 ``` php
 $builder